G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Conclusion

 \section{Conclusion}

-In this work, we present G3Reg, an effective and efficient framework for global registration of LiDAR point cloud, addressing the limitations of conventional approaches.
-G3Reg consists of two primary contributions: GEMs for constructing correspondences and a distrust-and-verify scheme PAGOR.
-G3Reg significantly improves the robustness and efficiency of global registration.
-Our extensive evaluations demonstrate superior performance over state-of-the-art methods.
-In addition, we also analyze the limitations of G3Reg, assisting practitioners in applying our method for various use cases.
-Our open-source code encourages community exploration and adaptation.
+In this work, we present G3Reg, an effective and efficient framework for global registration of LiDAR point clouds, which addresses the limitations of conventional approaches.
+G3Reg introduces two primary contributions: GEMs for constructing correspondences and a distrust-and-verify scheme called PAGOR.
+By leveraging these innovations, G3Reg significantly improves the robustness and efficiency of global registration.
+Our extensive comparison experiments demonstrate that G3Reg outperforms SOTA methods.
+We present results across diverse hyperparameters and point cloud distributions, showcasing its applicability in various real-world scenarios.
+Furthermore, the promising directions for future improvement are discussed, including the integration of higher-level descriptors into GEM-based matching or the detection of localizability.